Penang Hill: Fauna

 Large mammals are not found on Penang Hill.
 Wild boars, small and medium-sized mammals such as the squirrels, monkeys and tree shrews can be seen.
 A number of species found in these hills are nocturnal.
-These include the civets, flying lemurs, flying civets and bats.
+These include the civets, colugos, flying squirrels and bats.

-In the evenings, the characteristic calls of the cicadas and crickets are often heard.
+In the evenings, the characteristic calls of the crickets are often heard.
 If one is discerning enough, the stick insect and leaf mantis may be found well-camouflaged among the vegetation.

 Penang Hill has a rich bird fauna.
 Over 100 species or about 80% of the birds found on Penang Island have been recorded here.
 They range from the common garden species to rare deep forest inhabitants.

-Attractions

-Penang Hill Gallery@Edgecliff

-Edgecliff Bungalow (originally Braeside) enjoys an astounding view of Penang’s east coast.
-Although designed by the Scottish architect J.C.
-Miller as a private bungalow, the Penang Government acquired it only two years later.
-Overlooking the Penang strait from the port to the north down to the airfield to the south, its strategic importance was too obvious to be ignored.
-In 2019, Penang Hill Corporation and the Penang State Government initiated the idea of preserving and conserving Edgecliff Bungalow; restoring it into the first information and education centre on Penang Hill for travellers, visitors, world explorers, researchers, scientists, academicians and the intellectually curious.

-Today, Penang Hill Gallery@Edgecliff stands majestically watching over the UNESCO World Heritage Site of George Town.
-Divided into 5 gallery exhibits (Funicular Train, Time Tunnel, Biodiversity, Heritage, Cultural), Penang Hill Gallery@Edgecliff tells meaningful stories of Penang’s highest point from the lenses of those who have lived through its rich history, heritage and time.